Measuring Sample Quality in Algorithms for Intractable Normalizing Function Problems: Inference for Models with Intractable Normalizing Functions

 Several computationally efficient asymptotically inexact algorithms have also been proposed.
-For instance, the double Metropolis--Hastings (DMH) sampler, proposed by \citet{Liang2010}, replaces perfect sampling with a standard Metropolis--Hastings algorithm, an ``inner sampler,'' at each iteration.
+For instance, the double Metropolis--Hastings (DMH) sampler, proposed by \citet{Liang2010}, replaces perfect sampling with a standard Metropolis--Hastings algorithm, an ``inner sampler,'' at each iteration of the exchange algorithm.
 The DMH algorithm is easy to implement and is computationally efficient compared to the other algorithms discussed thus far.
 But the inner sampling becomes more computationally expensive with an increase in the dimension of the data.
 For large data problems, \citet{Park2020} proposed a function emulation algorithm that approximates the likelihood normalizing function (or full likelihood function) at several parameter values and interpolates the function using a Gaussian process.
 This provides significant gains in computational efficiency.
+More asymptotically exact and inexact algorithms are found in \citet{Park2018}.

 Both asymptotically exact and inexact algorithms require careful tuning in order to provide good approximations in a reasonable amount of time.
-For instance, the DMH algorithm requires users to decide the length $m$ of the inner sampler for generating an auxiliary variable.
+For instance, the ALR and AEX algorithms require users to select an appropriate number $d$ of particles to cover the important region of the parameter space.
+The DMH algorithm requires users to decide the length $m$ of the inner sampler for generating an auxiliary variable.
 As $m$ grows large the auxiliary variable becomes approximately a draw from the probability model at the expense of longer computing time.
-The function emulation algorithm requires users to select (1) an appropriate number $d$ of particles to cover the important region of the parameter space, and (2) the sample size $L$ for approximating the likelihood normalizing function (or full likelihood function) at each particle.
 However, currently there is little guidance on how to tune these algorithms, and most of them rely on simulation studies.
 Also, the behavior of the algorithm varies across models or across datasets for a given model.

-\section{The need for diagnostics for intractable normalizing function problems}
+\section{The Need for Diagnostics for Intractable Normalizing Function Problems}